 Changing your password

-If you need to update your own password:
+To update your password:

 Changing your email address